• Skip to main content

 • Pour oil or ghee to a hot pan.
 When the oil turns hot, add cumin seeds.

 • Reduce the flame to low.
-Then add in hing, turmeric, red chili powder, cumin powder, coriander powder, salt and mango powder.
+Then add in hing, turmeric, red chili powder, cumin powder, coriander powder, salt and mango powder (optional).
+Make sure the pan is not too hot at this stage as we don't want the spices to burn.

 • Take kasuri methi in your palm and crush them in between your palms.
 Add it here.
 Saute till fragrant.
 This takes just a minute.